turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

 ### Fund your account

 Fund your account using the the faucet link [https://faucet.avax-test.network/](https://faucet.avax-test.network/) and pasting your Fuji's C-Chain address in the input field.
 You'll need to send at least `135422040` nAVAX to the account to cover the cost of contract deployments.
+Here nAVAX refers to nano AVAX, which is one-billionth of an AVAX token.
+Minimum AVAX required for deployment, will vary from contract to contract, depending upon what variables and data structures our contract is using.
 Though funding through faucet would give you enough `AVAX` to run multiple deployments and transactions on the network.

 ## Run Migrations